gpt4life/alpagasus/README.md

 # AlpaGasus
 The unofficial implementation of "AlpaGasus: Training a better Alpaca with Fewer data."
+Trained models are available at the [Huggingface hub](https://huggingface.co/gpt4life).

 ## Setup
 - Set up the environment of [Alpaca](https://github.com/tatsu-lab/stanford_alpaca).